methood/methood/README.md

 # methood
-i m  from Home)
+i m  from Home
-i love money
+i no spiek english(
+lol